LuisCusihuaman/relevo/docs/HANDOVER-STATE-MODEL.md

 - **Section completion gating**
   - Decide if handover can be completed only when certain sections reach `completed`.

+### Data Structure Migration

+- **From sections to singletons**: The system has migrated from a generic `HANDOVER_SECTIONS` table with dynamic section types to dedicated singleton tables:
+  - `HANDOVER_PATIENT_DATA` for illness severity and patient summary
+  - `HANDOVER_SITUATION_AWARENESS` for situation awareness content
+  - `HANDOVER_SYNTHESIS` for handover synthesis
+- **API changes**: Replaced generic `/sections/{sectionId}` endpoints with explicit singleton endpoints
+- **Frontend changes**: Replaced generic section functions with typed hooks and mutations

 ### Troubleshooting Checklist

 - Verify `TO_DOCTOR_ID` equals the current user ID.